-Most TPEs are the result of copolymerisation of two monomers, one rigid and the other flexible.
-TPU-92A OWA consists of an isocyanate block (rigid segment) and blocks of ether, ester and caprolactone (flexible segment).
-A material found mainly in the automotive sector and in high level sports.
+Most TPEs are the result of copolymerization of two monomers, one rigid and the other flexible.
+TPU-92A OWA consists of an isocyanate block (rigid segment) and blocks of ether, ester, and caprolactone (flexible segment).
+A material found mainly in the automotive sector and in high-level sports.

 Main features of TPU-92A OWA